-For individuals, trusts and estates, the maximum rate of tax on the net capital gain from a sale or exchange of an asset held for more than 12 months is 20%.
+For individuals, trusts and estates, subject to the exception with regard to "unrecaptured Section 1250 gain" described herein, the maximum rate of tax on the net capital gain from a sale or exchange of an asset held for more than 12 months is 20%.
 Net capital gain from the sale of an asset held 12 months or less is subject to tax at the applicable rate for ordinary income.
-It should be noted that the maximum rate for net capital gains attributable to the sale of depreciable real property held for more than 12 months is 25% to the extent of the prior depreciation deductions not otherwise recaptured as ordinary income under existing depreciation recapture rules.
-Although this rule does not currently apply to a redemption of OP Units, the IRS has proposed regulations that, if finalized, would apply this rule to a redemption of OP Units, effective on the date the regulations become final.
-If the proposed regulations are finalized, any gain on the disposition of an OP Unit held for more than 12 months would be treated partly as gain from the sale of a long-term capital asset and partly as gain from the sale of depreciable real property.
-This potential new rule would not apply to the disposition of OP Units held 12 months or less
+It should be noted that the maximum rate for net capital gains attributable to the sale of depreciable real property held for more than 12 months is 25% to the extent of the prior depreciation deductions not otherwise recaptured as ordinary income under existing depreciation recapture rules ("unrecaptured Section 1250 gain").
+While there is some uncertainty regarding the issue, the IRS takes the position, for which there is support in legislative history, that a holder of OP Units who has held his OP Units for more than one year prior to the disposition of those OP Units will be subject to the 25% capital gain tax rate on his share of the Partnership's "unrecaptured section 1250 gain."
+Regulations proposed by the IRS that were issued in August of 1999 would treat the amount of "unrecaptured Section 1250 gain" that a partner must recognize upon the disposition of his partnership interest as his share of the amount that would result if his partnership had transferred all of its Section 1250 property in a fully taxable transaction immediately prior to the disposition of his partnership interest.
+There can be no assurance that such proposed regulations, if adopted, would be adopted in their proposed form without substantive revisions.
+Accordingly, a holder of OP Units should consult with his own tax advisors with regard to his capital gain tax liability.